kiansweeney11/ca4015-assignment-1/_sources/README.md

 - numpy
 - pandas

+Python v3.8.8 was used for this project as per our data-analysis section.

 ### Building the Book
 To build the book after new code has been merged we must firstly build the html of the book running the command:
 ```